UNIX Shell Scripting in Life Sciences

 Application

-While participants are registered on a first come, first serve basis, exceptions may be made to ensure diversity and equity.
+While participants are registered on a first come, first serve basis, exceptions may be made to ensure diversity and equity, which may increase the time before your registration is confirmed.

-Applications will close as soon as the places will be filled up.
+Applications will close as soon as the places will be filled up, until 07/05/2024.
 Deadline for free-of-charge cancellation is set to 08/05/2024.
 Cancellation after this date will not be reimbursed.
-Please note that participation in SIB courses is subject to our general conditions.

 You will be informed by email of your registration confirmation.
 Upon reception of the confirmation email, participants will be asked to confirm attendance by paying the fees within 5 days.